Ashtosh3009/major11/README.md

 For Lane Detection :<br>
 https://colab.research.google.com/drive/1IMcsUeXS_tVKGoFZXiB4JeoVPgATknKF#scrollTo=twcSHvJyKY19<br>
-You can try clicking this link if you want to to the Number Plate Recogntion<br><br>
+You can try clicking this link if you want to to the Lane Detection<br><br>